 One study in 2009 reported that as many as 95% of CKCS’s have some degree of chiari-like malformation.
 Many do not ever show symptoms of this issue, which means that possible causative genes persist in breeding stock gene pools.

-As I said, some health issues can be helped by feeding the best dog food for Cavalier King Charles Spaniels.
-Just remember to work with a canine nutritionist specialist before making any changes to your dog’s diet, especially if you suspect that he has a health condition.
+Some health issues can be helped by feeding the best dog food for Cavalier King Charles Spaniels.
+Just remember to work with a canine nutritionist specialist before making any changes to your dog's diet, especially if you suspect that he has a health condition.